 You will find many restaurants and shopping options in these resort areas.
 The most accessible to the public are at Waikoloa and Mauna Lani.

 The snorkeling spots are not numerous in Kona and Keauhou, but you are within a decent driving distance of most of them if you stay here.
 There are many options for accommodation in this area, probably the most in terms of budget choices.
-In Kona there is a Big Island hotel for any price range, a well known one in Kona is the Courtyard King Kamehameha's Kona Beach Hotel and another higher end one is more south in Keauhou, Sheraton Kona Resort & Spa at Keauhou Bay.
+In Kona there is a Big Island hotel for any price range, a well known one in Kona is the Courtyard King Kamehameha's Kona Beach Hotel and another one is more south in Keauhou, Outrigger Kona Resort and Spa.
 You can find condos in any price range in this area too.
 Make sure to check the vacation rental websites for options here.
 You will likely find bed and breakfast choices here too.

 Kona and Keauhou have many restaurants to choose from and the most reasonably priced groceries on this side of the island.
 And of course, there is a lot of shopping.